-Refers to a person or business entity that you have enough information about that, in your opinion, has a strong interest in doing business with you, and someone with whom you most likely have a future appointment scheduled.
+Finding interviews, not interviews where facts are updated on existing prospects or clients.
+This is sometimes referred to as an initial "Needs Assessment", "Discovery Interview", or "Confidential Information gathering appointment".
+Any company approved your opinion, has a strong interest in doing business with you, and someone with whom you most likely have a future appointment scheduled.
 This can refer to either business with a new prospect, or repeat business with an existing client.